FAQ about the replication between HFSQL servers

 If the transaction is validated, all the operations in transaction will be transmitted to the replicated servers.

 The communication between servers is authenticated.
-It is not encrypted.
-We recommend that you use a VPN connection between servers.
-The communication between servers is authenticated.
 It is also encrypted.

 Server replication : How are the server triggers run?